EddieDover/mothership-crew-relationships/README.md

 6. **Ambivalent** - Couldn't care less
 7. **Shared Trauma** - Experienced horrifying events
 8. **Unlikely Bond** - Differing attitudes or lifestyles

+## Support

+Please file a bug report above if possible.
+For things not bug related, please use the Discussion tab and open a discussion.

+Otherwise, please contact me on Discord: EddieDover or at my Discord Server [here](https://discord.gg/hshfZA73fG).